Proofs of Proof-of-Stake with Sublinear Complexity: The Superlight Client

-\myparagraph{Different state commitments.} We begin our construction of the full PoPoS protocol (which we abbreviate \expSLClegend) by describing the first messages exchanged between the provers $\mathcal{P}$ and the verifier.
+\myparagraph{Different state commitments.} We begin our construction of the full PoPoS protocol (abbreviated \expSLClegend for \emph{Super Light Client}) by describing the first messages exchanged between the provers $\mathcal{P}$ and the verifier.
 Each honest prover first shares the state commitment signed by the latest sync committee at the beginning of the last epoch $N-1$.
-If all commitments received by the verifier are the same, by existential honesty, the verifier can rest assured that this commitment is correct, \ie, it corresponds to the ledger of the honest provers at the beginning of the epoch.
-If not, the verifier requests from each prover in $\mathcal{P}$: (i) the MMR peaks $\mroot_i$, $i \in [n]$ held by the prover, where $n$ is the number of peaks, (ii) the latest sync committee $S^{N-1}$, (iii) a Merkle inclusion proof for $S^{N-1}$ with respect to the last peak $\mroot_{n}$, and (iv) signatures by the committee members in $S^{N-1}$ on the state commitment given by the prover.
+If all commitments received by the verifier are the same, by existential honesty, the verifier rests assured this commitment is correct, \ie, it corresponds to the ledger of the honest provers at the beginning of the epoch.
+Otherwise, the verifier requests from each prover in $\mathcal{P}$: (i) the MMR peaks $\mroot_i$, $i \in [n]$ held by the prover, where $n$ is the number of peaks, (ii) the latest sync committee $S^{N-1}$, (iii) a Merkle inclusion proof for $S^{N-1}$ with respect to the last peak $\mroot_{n}$, and (iv) signatures by the committee members in $S^{N-1}$ on the state commitment given by the prover.

 Upon receiving these messages, the verifier first checks if there are more than $\frac{m}{2}$ valid signatures by the committee members in $S^{N-1}$ on the state commitment.
 It then verifies the Merkle proof for $S^{N-1}$ with respect to $\mroot_n$.
 As the majority of the committee members in $S^{N-1}$ are honest, it is not possible for different state commitments to be signed by over half of $S^{N-1}$.
 Hence, if the checks above succeed for two provers $P$ and $P^*$ that returned different commitments, one of them ($P^*$) must be an adversarial prover, and must have claimed an incorrect sync committee $S^{*,N-1}$ for the last epoch.
 Moreover, as the Merkle proofs for both $S^{*,N-1}$ and $S^{N-1}$ verify against the respective peaks $\mroot_n$ and $\mroot^*_n$, these peaks must be different.
 Since the two provers disagree on the roots and there is only one well-formed MMR at any given epoch, therefore one of the provers does not hold a well-formed MMR.
 This reduces the problem of identifying the correct state commitment to detecting the prover that has a well-formed MMR behind its peaks.